 Will any restrictions be placed upon use of some materials by students during the school day?

-Will the library be willing to share its resources, including curriculum items and equipment, with other libraries upon request?
+Will the school library lend its materials including curriculum materials and equipment to other libraries via interlibrary loan?

 Which staff member will be responsible for making materials selection decisions for the public? for the school?